ztaufique/CreativeProgrammingandElectronics/27July_MusicalInstrument/READme.md

 ![](/27July_MusicalInstrument/box3.jpeg)

 The link to my instrument being played https://youtu.be/HQavQHXJRCI.
-The workig instrument uses one button, not two.
+The working instrument uses one button, not two, but my videographer was not available for the second take.